Bhanusri-1320/Foundation_Proclink/note.md

 # 24-06

-> database which is ggod at reading and inserting--can't have it coz if insertion is high spped then reading spped will become slow
+> database which is good at reading and inserting--can't have it coz if insertion is high spped then reading spped will become slow
 > mongo db-- good at retriving, insertion speed is slow

 # INDEXING

+- adv is:
+  > retrive faster
+  > Determines the order of the table

 Types--2